 MTN is planning 1.3 billion rand in capital expenditures in Iran, up from 1.2 billion rand last year, according to company figures.
 MTN had 33.3 million subscribers in Iran as of Sept.
 30, and is budgeting for 4 million new customers in Iran this year, the company said this month.

 Turkcell says MTN’s business dealings in the U.S. are “extensive,” giving the U.S. court so-called personal jurisdiction over the company.
-Turkcell cites MTN’s roaming agreements with U.S. cellular carriers such as AT&T Inc. (T) and T- Mobile USA Inc. (166783Q), the sale of airtime at 7-Eleven stores, and collaboration with Facebook and contracts with Intel Corp., Microsoft Corp. and Cisco Systems as evidence.
+Turkcell cites MTN’s roaming agreements with U.S. cellular carriers such as AT&T Inc. (T:US) and T- Mobile USA Inc. (166783Q:US), the sale of airtime at 7-Eleven stores, and collaboration with Facebook and contracts with Intel Corp., Microsoft Corp. and Cisco Systems as evidence.

 Turkcell also says that one of MTN directors lives in the U.S.